Spatial Periodicity & In-Situ Vehicle Damage Mapping¶

 - 10.0 MHz (26.0m d): 7 out of 9 anomalies (77%) hit the node lines.
 Binomial p = 0.0898.

 The highest correlations occurred at 2.6 MHz (100.0m spacing) and 5.2 MHz (50.0m spacing).
-At optimized phases, 8 out of 9 high-precision points (88%) aligned with the interferometric node lines.
+At optimized phases, 8 out of 9 registered points (88%) aligned with the interferometric node lines.
 The corresponding raw binomial reference is p = 0.0195, but that value is descriptive only because phase was optimized after the fact.

-- NYPD Car 2723 (Church St): BULLSEYE (1.8m from dead center / d-frac: 0.07 at 10MHz example)
+- NYPD Car 2723 (Church St): node-centered (1.8m from node center / d-frac: 0.07 at 10MHz example)

-- Police Cars (W Broadway): BULLSEYE
+- Police Cars (W Broadway): node-centered

-- Flipped Fire Truck (West St): ON NODE
+- Flipped Fire Truck (West St): on node

-- WTC 4 Knife-edge: ON NODE
+- WTC 4 Knife-edge: on node

-- WTC 3 Bisection: ON NODE
+- WTC 3 Bisection: on node

-- WTC 6 Borehole: BULLSEYE (1.1m from dead center / d-frac: 0.04)
+- WTC 6 void / aperture-complex locus: near node (1.1m from node center / d-frac: 0.04)

-- WTC 5 Partial collapse: ON NODE
+- WTC 5 Partial collapse: on node

-- Flipped Vehicle (1 WFC): NEAR NODE (marginal hit at some frequencies)
+- Flipped Vehicle (1 WFC): near node (marginal hit at some frequencies)

 (The single exception at 4.1 MHz was the West Broadway 'Toasted' Bus cluster, which fell into an anti-node.
 See §15.7 below.)

-15.4 Statistical Significance and the Look-Elsewhere Effect¶
+Statistical Significance and the Look-Elsewhere Effect¶

 - Single-band caution: After phase sweep and four-frequency scanning are allowed, the best single-band 8/9 result is not a strong discriminator by itself.

-15.5 Sensitivity Analysis: Bisector Bearing¶
+Sensitivity Analysis: Bisector Bearing¶

 A critical question is whether the result is fragile — dependent on the exact 114.5° bearing — or robust across a range of plausible bearings.

-A sensitivity sweep of the bisector angle from 109.5° to 119.5° at 4.1 MHz reveals:
+A sensitivity sweep of the bisector angle from 109.5° to 119.5° at 4.1 MHz, the tower-face-width band, shows:

 - 110.0° to 113.0°: the grid sustains 8 out of 9 (88%) alignment.